Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints

-\paragraph*{\Acf{kmed}} \ac{kmed}~\cite{kaufman1987clustering} is a clustering technique similar to \ac{km}, but instead of using the mean of the data points within each cluster, it uses the medoid, i.e., the data point that is closest to the center of the cluster.
-In our setup, the algorithm starts by randomly selecting $Z$ medoids among the optimal phase vectors, then it iteratively assigns each data point to the closest medoid, and updates the medoid for each cluster as the data point that minimizes the sum of the distances to all other data points within the same cluster.
+\emph{\Acl{kmed}.} \ac{kmed}~\cite{kaufman1987clustering} is a clustering technique similar to \ac{km}, but instead of the mean of the data points within each cluster, it uses the medoid, i.e., the data point that is closest to the center of the cluster.
+In our setup, we consider the \ac{pam} method~\cite{van2003new}, which starts by randomly selecting $Z$ medoids among the optimal phase vectors and assigns each point to the cluster with the closest medoid.
+In each iteration, the algorithm evaluates potential \textit{swaps} of medoids with non-medoids.
+A swap is accepted only if it results in a lower value of the sum of the squared distances to all other data points within the same cluster.
 The algorithm continues until the medoids no longer change.